 Most organizations already offer something adjacent to meditation: an EAP module, a wellness platform library, or a point solution with guided sessions.
 The gap isn’t availability—it’s execution.

-Traditional benefits ecosystems struggle to do four things at the same time:
+Traditional benefits ecosystems struggle to do four things at once:

 - Target the right technique to the right sleep problem